nv1v/nvUI-WoTLKClassic/README.md

 5. Login to WoW and enable the add-ons from the Addons or Interface menu.

 ### Other AddOns
 > Various other add-ons that are not authored or maintained by Nviv are used to complete nvUI but are not included in the releases here.
-These addons maintain a default / blizz-like aethesetic or have quality-of-life value which is why I like them.
-The other addons and what they are / how I use them are listed below:
+These addons maintain a default / blizz-like aethesetic or have quality-of-life value which makes them preferred.
+> The other addons and what they are for listed below:
 ```
 - Auctionator (buying/selling on the AH)
 - BadBoy (block spam in server chats)